konrad-zajac/0.BASH-Helper/README.md

         - Modyfing:
                 - Modyfing strings
                 - Renaming from 0,1 or M to N
+                - Incremnting directories

     * Mac operations:

+    	- Dock operations:
-        - Dock delay is equal 0
+    		- Modify dock delay to 0s
-        - Change the path of screenshots
-        - Change the name of screenshots
+    		- Show recent aplications

+    	- Toggle:
-        - Toggle the visibility of hidden files
+    		- visibility of hidden files
-        - Toggle the visibility of the battery percantage
+    		- visibility of the battery percantage
-        - Show recents in the dock
-        - Toggle the visibility of finder path
+    		- visibility of finder path

     * Image operations: